 - If the needle is removed earlier, you may see a stream of solution coming from the needle tip.
 If so, the full dose will not be delivered. - Remove the needle from your skin.
+You can then release the dose button.
 If blood appears at the injection site, press lightly.
-Do not rub the area.